redhat-developer/redhat-sso-quickstarts/README.md

 <a id="jboss-eap"></a>Start and Configure the JBoss EAP Server
 --------------------------------------------------------------

+NOTE: This step is needed just if you want your applications to be deployed on JBoss EAP Server.
+If you want to use JBoss Fuse, you can skip this step and go directly to the [fuse](fuse/README.md).

 Before starting the JBoss EAP server start by extracting the RH-SSO client adapter into it.

 For JBoss EAP 7 extract `RH-SSO-7.1.0.GA-eap7-adapter.zip` into EAP_HOME and for JBoss EAP 6.4 extract